Mountain Lyon Cafe in Silverthorne will migrate a few blocks this fall

 While Lyon will enjoy the additional space inside, better parking options outside and a newer building, he's not making any wholesale changes to his operation.
 In fact, Lyon said his customers can expect to order off largely the same menu, experience the same fast service and enjoy the same atmosphere that's made the restaurant a success over the years after the move.

-So far, things have been happening pretty quickly too, Lyon added.
-Preparations for the looming move are going faster than he thought they would, and he's excited to see things coming together.
+Things have been happening pretty quickly too, Lyon added.
+Preparations for the looming move are going faster than he thought they would and he's excited to see things coming together.

 Lyon remains somewhat nervous about the move, especially considering he's leaving a building behind that's been good to him over the years.